 - work with anthrax in a laboratory

-- work with livestock as a veterinarian (not likely in the U.S.)
+- work with livestock as a veterinarian (less likely in the United States)

-- handle animal skins from areas with a high risk of anthrax (not in the U.S.)
+- handle animal skins from areas with a high risk of anthrax (not common in the United States)

 - are in the military on duty in an area that carries a high risk of anthrax exposure

-Symptoms of anthrax exposure depend on the mode of contact.
-Symptoms include:
+The symptoms of anthrax exposure depend on the mode of contact.